-The BOD is currently within consented levels; however the level of planned development will result in an increase in BOD.
+The current BOD effluent quality is within the current permit; however the level of planned development will result in an increase in BOD.
 Elevated levels of BOD can result in lower oxygen levels that can also result in death to plants and animals.
-The increased levels of BOD can be addressed via consent tightening within the limits of conventionally applied treatment processes.
+The increased levels of BOD can be addressed via permit tightening within the limits of conventionally applied treatment processes.